aberke/quiz-widgets/README.md

 - write e2e tests
 - make nice 404

+Further Ideas
+===

+- Make poll product as well:
+	- Last slide would load in the oncomplete data to be able to show what other people answered

 Button notes
 ===
 Using btn-master.js to make mobile friendly buttons.
 All our buttons have data tag data-huffpostlabs-btn in order to make them mobile friendly